Customs and GST Alert – Vol. 1 – Issue 4 – June 2024

 [email protected]

-In the May edition of our monthly newsletter “Legalaxy“, our team analyses some of the key developments in securities market, banking and finance, foreign direct investment, food safety and employment.
+In the June edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, renewable energy and pharmaceuticals.

 Below are the key highlights of the newsletter: